-I. General Discussion The U.S. Department of Energy is proposing to rescind the outdated regulations at 10 CFR part 452, Production Incentives for Cellulosic Biofuels.
-DOE seeks comments on any reason to rescind or not rescind these regulations.
-Specifically, DOE seeks comments on the relevancy of 10 CFR part 452 and whether DOE should retain these regulations in case funding is appropriated again to the relevant authority, section 942 of the Energy Policy Act of 2005 (Pub.
-L. 109-58), codified at 42 U.S.C.
-16251, for this activity.
-In accordance with 5 U.S.C.
-553(b)(4), a summary of this rule may be found at www.regulations.gov.
+Now, many decades later, ICP's regulations remain in place even though it is unclear if those regulations are still in use.
+DOE is now proposing to rescind the regulations at 10 CFR part 455 and seeks comments on any reason to rescind or not rescind these regulations.
+Specifically, DOE seeks comments on the relevancy of 10 CFR part 455 and whether SEP's regulations, 10 CFR part 420, are sufficient for any related future activity.

 II.
-Procedural Issues and Regulatory Review A. Executive Orders 12866 Executive Order (E.O.)
-12866, "Regulatory Planning and Review," 58 FR 51735 (Oct.
-4, 1993), requires agencies, to the extent permitted by law, to (1) propose or adopt a regulation only upon a reasoned determination that its benefits justify its costs (recognizing that some benefits and costs are difficult to quantify); (2) tailor regulations to impose the least burden on society, consistent with obtaining regulatory objectives, taking into account, among other things, and to the extent practicable, the costs of cumulative regulations; (3) select, in choosing among alternative regulatory approaches, those approaches that maximize net benefits; (4) to the extent feasible, specify performance objectives, rather than specifying the behavior or manner of compliance that regulated entities must adopt; and (5) identify and assess available alternatives to direct regulation, including providing economic incentives to encourage the desired behavior, such as user fees or marketable permits, or providing information upon which choices can be made by the public.
+Procedural Issues and Regulatory Review

+A. Review Under Executive Order 12866

+Executive Order (E.O.)
+12866, "Regulatory Planning and Review," requires agencies, to the extent permitted by law, to (1) propose or adopt a regulation only upon a reasoned determination that its benefits justify its costs (recognizing that some benefits and costs are difficult to quantify); (2) tailor regulations to impose the least burden on society, consistent with obtaining regulatory objectives, taking into account, among other things, and to the extent practicable, the costs of cumulative regulations; (3) select, in choosing among alternative regulatory approaches, those approaches that maximize net benefits; (4) to the extent feasible, specify performance objectives, rather than specifying the behavior or manner of compliance that regulated entities must adopt; and (5) identify and assess available alternatives to direct regulation, including providing economic incentives to encourage the desired behavior, such as user fees or marketable permits, or providing information upon which choices can be made by the public.
 For the reasons stated in the preamble, this proposed regulatory action is consistent with these principles.
-Section 6(a) of E.O.
-12866 also requires agencies to submit "significant regulatory actions" to OIRA for review.
-OIRA has determined that this proposed regulatory action constitutes a "significant regulatory action" under section 3(f) of E.O.
-12866.
-Accordingly, this proposed action was submitted to OIRA for review under E.O.
-12866.